muhme/joomla-branches-tester/README.md

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)

-The idea is to have all active Joomla development branches (in this picture 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
+The idea is to have all used Joomla development branches (in this picture 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
 The installation is carried out with a good dozen Docker containers, and everything is scripted.